AI-Enhanced PHP Development: Tools and Workflows

 1. Validate AI-Generated Code

-Always review and test AI-generated code:
+Never trust AI-generated code blindly.
+Always review and test it:

-- Check for security vulnerabilities
+• Check for security vulnerabilities

-- Ensure error handling is appropriate
+• Ensure error handling is appropriate

-- Verify performance characteristics
+• Verify performance characteristics

-- Confirm adherence to coding standards
+• Confirm adherence to coding standards

 2. Use AI for Rapid Prototyping